overviewer/Minecraft-Overviewer/README.rst

 Disclaimers
 -----------
-Before you dive into using this, let it be known that there are a few minor problems.
-First, it's slow.
-If your map is really large, this could take at least half an hour, and for really large maps, several hours (Subsequent runs will be quicker since it only re-renders tiles that have changed).
-Second, there's no progress bar.
-You can watch the tiles get generated, but the program gives no direct feedback at this time on how far along it is.
+Before you dive into using this, just be aware that, for large maps, there is a *lot* of data to parse through and process.
+If your world is very large, expect the initial render to take at least an hour, possibly more.
+(Since minecraft maps are practically infinite, the maximum time this could take is also infinite!)

+If you press ctrl-C, it will stop.
+The next run will pick up where it left off.

+Once your initial render is done, subsequent renderings will be MUCH faster due to all the caching that happens behind the scenes.
+Just use the same output directory and it will only update the tiles it needs to.

 There are probably some other minor glitches along the way, hopefully they will be fixed soon.
 See the `Bugs`_ section below.